Željko Petrović: Inter Zaprešić

-In the beginning of January 2020, Inter Zaprešić introduced Petrović as the new head coach.
+In the beginning of January 2020, Inter Zaprešić introduced Petrović as their new manager.
 On 10 April 2020, following the COVID-19 pandemic, Petrović terminated the contract with the club.

 He was appointed assistant to Advocaat again at Feyenoord in summer 2020.

 Iraq

 After the resignation of Dick Advocaat in November 2021 as manager of the Iraq national team, Petrović took over on a caretaker basis.
 He would coach Iraq at the 2021 FIFA Arab Cup and the final round of the World Cup.
-In the last seconds of his first match as coach against Oman, which ended in a 1–1 draw, Petrović entered the field to designate who would kick the penalty.
+In the last seconds of his first match as head coach against Oman, which ended in a 1–1 draw, Petrović entered the field to designate who would kick the penalty.
 He was sacked on 2 February 2022.

+Zrinjski Mostar

+On 5 January 2024, Petrović was appointed manager of Bosnian Premier League club Zrinjski Mostar.
+He was victorious in his first match in charge as Zrinjski beat Slavija Sarajevo in the Bosnian Cup second round on 10 February 2024.
+The team drew 0–0 away against Željezničar in his first league match as manager on 17 February.
+In his first ever Mostar derby, Petrović's side defeated rivals Velež on 13 April 2024.
+On 23 May 2024, Petrović won his first major trophy as a manager after Zrinjski beat Borac Banja Luka 2–0 on aggregate in the Bosnian Cup final.

+On 20 June 2024, it was announced by Zrinjski that Petrović had left the club by mutual consent.